-Each project have an analytics section.
+Each project has an analytics section.
 Depending on how you are using Kanboard, you can see those reports:

 This pie chart show the number of open tasks assigned per user.